Snowballr provides financial education, not investment advice. Verify any advisor on FINRA BrokerCheck.

 What is monthly compound interest?

-Monthly compound interest means interest earned each month is added to your principal, and next month's interest is computed on the new balance.
-Index funds, 401(k)s, IRAs, and most mortgages use monthly compounding.
+Monthly compound interest means the interest earned each month is added to your principal, and the next month's interest is calculated on the new larger balance.
+Index funds, 401(k)s, IRAs, and most mortgages use monthly compounding by convention.

-How much does $500/month grow with monthly compounding?
+How much does $500 per month grow with monthly compounding?

 Is monthly or daily compounding better?